The way high school fall sports teams conduct preseason practices is changing.

 The guidelines attempt to balance the need to properly teach safe playing techniques and assimilation into hot weather, according to a press release.

 The model policy suggests several equipment restrictions for fall sports.
 It also notes the heat acclimatization period is individualized.
-Days in which an athlete does not practice due to rest, injury, illness or any other reason would not count towards the adjustment period.
+Days in which an athlete does not practice due to rest, injury, illness or any other reason would not count toward the adjustment period.